floledermann/another-dimension/README.md

 ## Supported Units

 The list of built-in units is deliberately kept short.
-New units can be added quickly by providing conversion functions or factors (at minimum to an from the global base unit - mm) using **`Dimension.addConversion()`**
+New units can be added quickly by providing conversion functions or factors (at minimum to an from the global base unit `config.anchorUnit`) using [`Dimension.addConversion()`](#dimensionaddconversionfromunit-tounit-factororfunction)

 ### Metric Units